ckeranen/ansible-role-fah/README.md

 ------------

 A linux box running debian like OS.
-Debian, Ubuntu or other flavors
+Debian, Ubuntu or other flavors.
+Even Raspberry Pi

 Role Variables
 --------------